Glass Surface Detection: Leveraging Reflection Dynamics in Flash/No-flash Imagery: Experiments

 \subsection{Failure Cases}

-Our method does have limitations in some challenging scenes.
-As shown in \tao{the $1st$ scene of} Fig.~\ref{fig:failure_cases}, our method over-detects \tao{the smooth floor tile} as glass \tao{surface}, as these glass-like \tao{floor tile} share similar reflections and shapes \tao{as} glass surfaces. \tao{Similarly, in the $2nd$ scene, the glass-like wall tiles on the right side of the image \tao{having prominent reflection} is mis-detected as glass surface by our method.} Incorporating additional sensors may help \tao{solve such a problem}.
+\lywre{Despite the strong overall performance,} our method does have limitations in some challenging scenes.
+As shown in \tao{the $1st$ scene of} Fig.~\ref{fig:failure_cases}, our method over-detects \tao{the smooth floor tile} as the glass \tao{surface}, as these glass-like \tao{floor tiles} share similar reflections and shapes \tao{as} glass surfaces. \tao{In the $2nd$ scene, the glass-like wall tile on the right side of the image \tao{having prominent reflection} is mis-detected as the glass surface by our method.} \lywre{Future work could investigate incorporating complementary geometric or material-aware cues to further improve robustness.}